Vincent384/React-Javascript2/README.md

   -  Shopping Cart: Users can add products to the shopping cart, view the cart contents, and update quantities or remove items.

   -  Checkout Process: A simulated checkout process is available for users to complete a fictional purchase transaction.

+How to install

+- Download zip file and unpack it on your computer
+- start visual studio code and run through the terminal
+- enter:
+- npm install
+- npm run dev